Tchaikovsky

 Conductor: Philippe Forget

-Stage director, concept, choreography: Cayetano Soto
+Choreography, concept, direction: Cayetano Soto

-Concept, sets, costumes, lighting: Dario Suša
+Concept, staging, costumes, lighting: Dario Suša

 Πρωταγωνιστές Παράστασης